 Mission Statement & Goals

-In addition to the goals of Heritage University, the Physician Assistant Educational Program goals are to:
+In addition to the goals of Heritage University, the Physician Assistant Educational Program has these goals:

-- Actively recruit qualified candidates from diverse cultural backgrounds.
+- To actively recruit qualified candidates from diverse cultural backgrounds.

-- Foster intercollegiate relationships to ensure applicants receive the prerequisite education and experience to become successful students.
+- To foster intercollegiate relationships to ensure applicants receive the prerequisite education and experience to become successful students.

-- Provide a broad based interprofessional education with an emphasis on primary care, allowing graduates to thrive in a dynamic health care environment.
+- To provide a broad based medical education with an emphasis on primary care, allowing graduates to thrive in a dynamic health care environment.

-- Equip physician students with the knowledge, skills and attitudes that are essential elements of professional practice and instill a desire for life-long learning.
+- To equip physician assistant students with the knowledge, skills, and attitudes that are essential elements of professional practice and instill a desire for

-- Our students complete a master’s research project on a health promotion/disease prevention of their choice
+a.
+Our students complete a master’s research project on a health promotion/disease prevention topic of their choice.

-- Provide opportunities for, and encourage involvement in, interprofessional education, community professional activities, and organizations that advance the PA profession.
+- To provide opportunities for, and encourage involvement in, interprofessional education, community professional activities, and organization that advance the PA profession.

 There continues to be strong demand for trained health care providers in the Pacific Northwest.
 In partnership with their supervising physicians, PAs can provide care for a diverse population of patients in a wide array of settings and specialties.